-Consob Issuers' Regulation: the Regulation issued by Consob with resolution no. 11971 of 1999 (as amended) on issuers.
+Consob Regulation on Issuers: the Regulation issued by Consob with Resolution No. 11971 of 1999 (as subsequently amended) on issuers.

-CONSOB Related Parties Regulation: the Regulation issued by Consob with resolution no. 17221 of 12 March 2010 (as amended) on related party transactions.
+CONSOB Related Parties Regulation: the Regulation issued by Consob with Resolution No. 17221 of 12 March 2010 (as subsequently amended) concerning related party transactions.

-Report: the report on corporate governance and ownership structure, which companies are required to prepare in accordance with Art.
-123(2) of the Consolidated Finance Law.
+Report: the report on corporate governance and ownership structure, which companies are required to prepare pursuant to Article 123 bis of the Consolidated Law on Finance.

-Financial Year: the financial year to which the report refers doValue Internet Website: the Company's internet website available at the page www.doValue.it.
+Financial Year: the financial year to which the report refers doValue Website: the Company's website available at the page www.doValue.it.

-Remuneration Report: the report on the remuneration policy and on the fees paid in 2021, prepared by the Company in accordance with Art.
-123(3) of the Consolidated Finance Law and Art.
-84(4) of the Consob Issuers' Regulation.
+Remuneration Report: the report on the remuneration policy and compensation paid in 2022, prepared by the Company pursuant to Article 123-ter TUF and 84-quater Consob Regulation on Issuers.